akigami/akg-vibrant/README.md

 ## Notes
 ### Intentional Deviation From `vibrant.js`
-- `node-vibrant` takes image path, not the image object as parameter for the obvious reason that node.js environment has no access to HTML DOM object.
+- `akg-vibrant` takes image path, not the image object as parameter for the obvious reason that node.js environment has no access to HTML DOM object.
-- `node-vibrant` provides asynchronous API since most node.js image processing library is asynchronous.
-And the original `vibrant.js` workflow is asynchronous any way (though you will have to handle the image loading yourself, while `node-vibrant` does it for you).
+- `akg-vibrant` provides asynchronous API since most node.js image processing library is asynchronous.
+And the original `vibrant.js` workflow is asynchronous any way (though you will have to handle the image loading yourself, while `akg-vibrant` does it for you).
-- `node-vibrant` uses one single `opts` object to hold all options for future expansions.
+- `akg-vibrant` uses one single `opts` object to hold all options for future expansions.
 And it feels more node.js-like.
-- `node-vibrant` uses method call to initiate image processing instead of constructor so that developers can use it with `Promise`.
+- `akg-vibrant` uses method call to initiate image processing instead of constructor so that developers can use it with `Promise`.

 ### Result Consistency
 The results is consistent within each user's browser instance regardelss of visible region or display size of the image, unlike the original `vibrant.js` implementation.